"""Dataframe utilities."""

 ) -> pd.Index:

-"""Match row of the right dataframe to the rows of the left dataframe.
+"""Match rows of the right dataframe to rows of the left dataframe.

 Args: